chrischow/dataandstuff/drafts/the-national-data-science-challenge.md

 We also attempted stacking and blending (ensemble techniques), but these failed to beat good old Logistic Regression.
 It was the simplest, quickest, and best-performing model.

 ### Key Lessons Learnt

+#### Explore Your Data
+One thing I could have spent much more time on was exploratory data analysis.
+As mentioned, I failed to do translations until the very end of the competition.
+I didn't look deeper into the features and understand them better.
+The top team in the competition had carefully analysed the observation IDs and realised that these corresponded with time.
+They were then able to generate a new feature that grouped observations by time bins.
+Meanwhile, I spent just 5 minutes looking at the distribution of IDs, as opposed to the

+#### Feature Generation
+I could also have spent more time performing feature generation.
+Once again, the top team generated several new features that gave them a huge edge:

+* Using Naive Bayes log count ratios to create an NB-SVM model
+* Sample weighting by defining a metric that measured how complete each sample was
+* No. of unique words in each title

 #### Using Doc2Vec
 I have to admit that I employed Doc2Vec wrongly.
 I trained our Doc2Vec models on the training set titles instead of using a pre-trained Doc2Vec model.
 Models pre-trained on large corpuses (e.g. Google News) are available online, but I did not know how to implement them at the time.
 These models are able to recognise the difference between, say, Samsung and Apple, or iPhone X and Galaxy S9.
 If I had implemented Doc2Vec correctly, we could have possibly created better Doc2Vec features.
 I'm happy that I learned how not to mess up Doc2Vec for future NLP tasks.